Phirxian/phd-airphen-alignment/README.md

 # Airphen Camera Spectral Band Alignment

+Image registration is the process of transforming different images of one scene into the same coordinate system.
+The spatial relationships between these images can be rigid (translations and rotations), affine (shears for example), homographies, or complex large deformations models.
+The main difficulty is that the Airphen camera took 6 spectral image (different value) without pixel alignement.
+This implies to search similaritie between image of the same scene to apply registration.

 ## Material

 AIRPHEN is a scientific multispectral camera developed by agronomists for agricultural applications.